Volume 24, Issue 3 (2024) QJER 2024, 24(3): 1-30 | Back to browse issues page

 min(α.β)Σk=1KΣt=1TΣi=1N wkρτkyit-αi-xitTβτk+λΣiNαi (6)

 The results of this research show that both climate change performance index variables and climate change risk have a positive and significant effect on the added value of the agricultural sector in all three functional groups and all deciles.
-This means that the increase in climate change performance and the increase in climate change risk, both of which represent the improvement of climate conditions in a country, have a positive effect on the added value of the agricultural sector.
+This means that an increase in climate change performance and an increase in climate change risk, both of which represent the improvement of climate conditions in a country, which have a positive effect on the added value of the agricultural sector.

-Nowadays, the crisis of climate change has become one of the most significant challenges facing humanity in the present century.
+Nowadays, climate change crisis has become one of the most critical challenges facing humanity in the present century.
 Scientists and researchers attribute the main cause of climate change to destructive human activities aimed at obtaining more resources to meet their needs and desires.
-Global warming, rising sea and ocean levels, land shifts, floods, and droughts are just some of the consequences related to the climate change crisis.
+Global warming, rising sea and ocean levels, landslides, floods, and droughts are just some of the consequences related to the climate change crisis.

 Article Type: Original Research | Subject: Economic Development and Growth